Mike Gundy: 2007 dispute with the media

-2013 allegations of misconduct
+2013 allegations of Gundy arranging payment for players

-In September 2013, Sports Illustrated published a series of articles as part of an investigation beginning with Les Miles' tenure as head coach at Oklahoma State from 2001 and continuing through Gundy's tenure as head coach in 2011.
+In September 2013, Sports Illustrated published a series of articles as part of an investigation beginning with Les Miles' tenure as head coach at Oklahoma State from 2001 and continuing through Gundy's tenure beginning in 2011.
 The allegations concerning Gundy included involvement in a bonus system for players along with direct payments and no-show or sham jobs involving boosters, continuing diminished academic standards including players playing who were otherwise academically ineligible such as having players' school work done by so-called tutors and other school personnel, tolerating widespread drug abuse among the players by continuing a sham drug counseling program and selective drug enforcement, and also purportedly like Miles, personally interviewing hostess candidates for the Orange Pride hostess program and facilitating some hostesses having sex with prospective recruits.

-In response to the allegations, Gundy stated: "I’m very proud of what we’ve accomplished here, both on and off the field.
+In response to the allegations, Gundy stated: "I'm very proud of what we've accomplished here, both on and off the field.
 Our goal has always been to take young people from where their parents have gotten them and to make them better over a four- or five-year period.
-We’re very proud of that in many ways.
-So, until further time—and obviously the university will make that decision—there’s not any comment that we would have on the Sports Illustrated article."
-Les Miles generally denied any wrongdoing during his time as head coach at OSU.
+We're very proud of that in many ways.
+So, until further time—and obviously the university will make that decision—there's not any comment that we would have on the Sports Illustrated article."

+Miles generally denied any wrongdoing during his time as head coach at OSU.
 Following the SI series Oklahoma State conducted an intensive review of practices policies led by Charles Smart.
 There were no findings of misconduct of any significance found.
-Many current and former players, professors, and supporters have made statements refuting the SI articles.
+Many current and former players, professors, and supporters have made statements disputing the SI articles.